-Grandma's cold picnic salad recipes are so handy when you want to pack a tasty salad for a picnic or for taking to work or school.
+Grandma's old fashioned cold picnic salad recipes are so handy when you want to pack a tasty cold salad for a picnic or for enjoying anytime at home on the patio.

 With their unique flavor combinations and nutritional goodness, these homemade salads offer a delicious change from today's typical store-bought variety.